ccgamble/Hiking-Tracker/README.md

 ### Description

 About a year ago I really got into hiking.
-Using MapBox, I created a map that has markers and photos for all of the hikes I have completed in Colorado in the last year.
+Using Mapbox, I created a map that has markers and photos for all of the hikes I have completed in Colorado in the last year.
 This application uses GeoJSON, JavaScript, HTML, and CSS.

 ## Installation and Setup Instructions